Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 This section is essential to this whole post, so read it carefully.

 As we have already discussed above, not everything stinks after turning bad.
 This is especially true in the case of pizza sauce.
-You might think your sauce is still fresh because it was stored in a fridge, but it gets bad even in the fridge in reality.
+You might think your sauce is still fresh because it was stored in a fridge, but it gets worse even in the fridge in reality.

-Sure, it won’t harbor bacteria due to cold temperatures; it will lose its taste and flavors.
+It won’t harbor bacteria due to cold temperatures; it will lose its taste and flavors.
 It will become bland over time.

 If you’ve stocked up your sauce for quite some time, it’s very important to check it before using it on your pizzas.
 Below are a few ways to check if a pizza sauce has gone bad :